Blog Post

 Let’s take a condensed look at our data considering the day.

-Average open rate by day when using video or not Figure 3: Average open rate by day when using video (blue) or not (red)
+Figure 3: Average open rate by day when using video (blue) or not (red)

 This first plot examines the effect on open rates.
 While it may not be a surprise, there is a significant benefit to utilizing videos earlier in the process.
 When video is used in the first week of a cadence, the email open rate was higher.